jeffmerkey/php-pdf417/README.md

 # php-pdf417 <!-- omit in toc -->

-Simple PHP class for decoding PDF417 Datastreams from Web Browser 2D Barcode Scanners
+Simple PHP class for decoding Drivers License and ID Card PDF417 Datastreams from Web Browser 2D Barcode Scanners

 ## Table of Contents <!-- omit in toc -->
 - [Copyright and Licensing](#copyright-and-licensing)